HIV/AIDS in Europe: Armenia

 The registration of HIV cases in Armenia started in 1988.
-As of 31 July 2019, 3,583 HIV cases had been registered in the country.
 Armenia was the first nation in the European region, and one of 10 countries worldwide, which proved to have eliminated mother-to-child HIV transmission.

+Around 7300 [5700 - 10 000] people in Armenia live with HIV.

 Bosnia and Herzegovina

 In reference to the global HIV/AIDS epidemic, Bosnia and Herzegovina is considered to be a low prevalence country (less than 0.1%).
 Ever since the first registered case of AIDS in Bosnia and Herzegovina in 1986 up until the end of 2017, 350 HIV infected persons have been registered and AIDS has developed in 102 cases.
 80% of people who live with HIV in Bosnia are males, and the average age of the infected is between 30 and 39 years.
 The number of infected persons might be a bit higher, because of the fear and stigma people don't get tested.
 Some professionals estimate that there are between 900 - 1000 people who are HIV positive in Bosnia.

 In addition, significant attention should be paid to the Roma section of the population due to their marginalisation, and youths, particularly adolescents and primary school pupils in Urban areas.

 In the past couple of years HIV infection has been kept under control in Bosnia and Herzegovina.
-Only 0.009% (350) of the countries population (4.000.000) is confirmed to have the HIV virus, its safe to say that Bosnia and Herzegovina is a very low prevalence country.
+As of 2021, the country registered approximately 382 persons with HIV or AIDS, with 20 to 30 new cases reported annually.
+It is safe to say that Bosnia and Herzegovina is a very low prevalence country.
 Most groups of people that are identified as being exposed to a higher risks of HIV infection are being successfully followed thanks to the BiH programme to combat HIV/AIDS with support provided by the Global Fund to Fight AIDS, Tuberculosis and Malaria.

 Through UNDP support, 22 centres were established across the country, which provide free, confidential HIV testing for all.
 Although Bosnia has free HIV therapy and medicaments, the biggest problem is that there is no access to modern medicaments that are available in some other European countries for example Germany, Austria, France etc.